xperiandri/blazor-fluxor/docs/README.md

   - [Blazor Flight Finder] - A conversion of the official Blazor `Flight Finder` demo.

 ## What's new
+### New in 0.14.0
+ - Upgraded to Blazor 0.5.1.
+ - Effects and Middlewares must now call `IDispatcher.Dispatch()` to dispatch actions.
 ### New in 0.13.0
  - Added state change observer pattern.
 Calling `SomeInjectedState.Changed(this, StateHasChanged)` in a component's `OnInit` method will subscribe to all state changes triggered by other components.
  - Changed `IState.Current` to `IState.Value`